ImpendingDoom28/react-quiz/README.md

-A simple, react-based quiz, using OpenTriviaDB API;
+A simple, react-based quiz, using OpenTriviaDB API and TypeScript;